StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Enable cluster checks

-Optionally, the chart can be configured to start additional StackState Agent V2 pods \(1 by default\) as StackState ClusterCheck Agent pods that run cluster checks.
-Cluster checks that are configured on the [StackState Cluster Agent](kubernetes.md#stackstate-cluster-agent) will then be run by one of the deployed [StackState ClusterCheck Agent](kubernetes.md#stackstate-clustercheck-agent-optional) pods.
+Optionally, the chart can be configured to start an additional StackState Agent V2 pod as a StackState ClusterCheck Agent pod that runs cluster checks.
+Cluster checks that are configured on the [StackState Cluster Agent](kubernetes.md#stackstate-cluster-agent) will then be run by the deployed [StackState ClusterCheck Agent](kubernetes.md#stackstate-clustercheck-agent-optional) pod.

-To enable cluster checks and deploy the ClusterCheck Agent pods, create a `values.yaml` file to deploy the `cluster-agent` Helm chart and add the following YAML segment:
+To enable cluster checks and deploy the ClusterCheck Agent pod, create a `values.yaml` file to deploy the `cluster-agent` Helm chart and add the following YAML segment:

 ```yaml
 clusterChecks: